MadJavaEntFall2018/week1-user-display-exercise-kbishell/README.md

 ## Next Next Steps

-1. The completed application will provide the ability to search for and display users from the database.
+1. Add to the project such that the completed application provides the ability to search for and display users from the database.
 The user display/search results should include userid, first name, last name, and age.
 At minimum, provide a last name search.
 Some TODOs have been added to help you get started.